"This Post contains affiliate links; this means we earn commissions if you shop through the links on this page"

 When you discover this – give it to them till they stop digesting it the more.

 Tips #1.
-Take Good Care of Your Articles Headline.
+Take Good Care of Your Articles Headline

-Copy Blogger once said that,”
+Copy Blogger once said,”

 How do You Write a Never to Ignore Article’s Headline?

-To make sure your effort is not a wasted one, there are proven techniques to gauge the viral effect of your soon to publish articles on the web.
+To make sure your effort is not a wasted one.
+There are proven techniques to gauge the viral effect of your soon-to-publish articles on the web.

-Also, use the same approach for your Facebook account, head over to Facebook and update your status with your headline.
+Also, use the same approach for your Facebook account, head over to Facebook, and update your status with your headline.

-See how people react to it:
+- See how people react to it:

-* Does it attract comment?
+- Does it attract comments?

-* What of likes?
+- What of likes?

-* Do they care for feedback from you?
+- Do they care for feedback from you?

-* What question are they asking further?
+- What question are they asking further?

 If it does well on these two social media sites, it will certainly do well on the web.

 Tips #2.
-Get Your Ideal Readers Word Count.
+Get Your Ideal Reader’s Word Count

 According to a reliable source, the more the article length, the most social shares it generates.
 Articles in the region of 3,000 – 10,000 words or more perform best regarding social shares.

 Also, don’t be known for producing thin content all the time.
-Especially if you’re writing on industry topics that are relevant today, tomorrow and future for debates.
+Especially if you’re writing on industry topics that are relevant today, tomorrow, and future for debates.

 Tips #3.
-Choose a Proven Topic.
+Choose a Proven Topic

 What do I mean by a proven topic?